Scale your business with our modular plugins.

 Cons

 • Not optimal for every visitor – disabling the feature can be problematic if you share code snippets on your site.
-Visitors need to copy the snippet instead of typing it manually.
+Visitors need to copy the snippet rather than type it manually.

-• Won’t work every time – users can still steal your images by blocking JavaScript on their browser tab or taking a screenshot of the picture.
+• Won’t work every time—users can still steal your images by blocking JavaScript in their browser or taking a screenshot.

 How to Disable Right Click on WordPress images